 What About Future Fractures?

-While Kyphoplasty has proven to be an excellent procedure for repairing compressed spinal fractures, a patient who suffers from osteoporosis is at a high risk for future fractures with other bones.
+While Kyphoplasty has proven to be an excellent procedure for repairing compressed spinal fractures, a patient who suffers from osteoporosis is at a higher risk for future fractures with other bones.

 “By presenting with this type of fracture, the patient has shown that their bones are softened to the degree that other fractures are likely,” Dr. Hisey noted.
-“If a patient has had a spinal fracture, they are four time more likely to have another one and if they experience a second fracture, they are seven time more likely to have another.”
+“If a patient has had a spinal fracture, they are four times more likely to have another one and if they experience a second fracture, they are seven times more likely to have another.”